Create incredible candidate experiences that communicate your brand, mission, and values with recruitment marketing solutions.Learn more

 As this holiday season’s hiring challenges are just another in a long line of unprecedented events retailers have had to contend with since March 2020, we’d like to suggest considering a more unconventional approach for making hiring more cost-effective and efficient for employers: open hiring.

-iCIMS’ August hiring report highlighted challenges that may lie ahead for retailers who face a widening gap between vacancies (which are up 90% this year through July 2021) and job applications (which are down 16% over that same period).
+iCIMS’ August hiring report highlighted challenges that may lie ahead for retailers who face a widening gap between job openings (which are up 90% this year through July 2021) and job applications (which are down 16% over that same period).

 To further complicate matters for retailers, the report (recently highlighted by NBC News) also showed a 44% decline in applications per opening since the start of the year, compared to a 19% decline across other industries.
 The report found that it now takes 40 days to fill a retail position, a 21% increase from April this year.